SlowOnARocketTM/SlowPad/README.md

 ## My Goal
 When I started making the SlowPad, I had a goal in mind.
 I wanted a macro pad that could be versatile.
 I wanted to be able to switch the macro depending on what I was doing and while it may seem like an easy thing to make, I never made anything using **Fusion** and **KiCad**.
 Since this is my first time using hardware and software together i'm actually quite happy of the result!
+### Note
+I managed to make all of the 6 switches work however since i messed up my pcb theres no way to make the oled display work.
 ### Overall Result
 <img width="1520" height="722" alt="OverallDESIGN" src="https://github.com/user-attachments/assets/e22a05b7-f1b7-4922-9247-dadc580a2180" />